Dennis-Maigua/mern-auth-app/README.md

 ### 1. Clone the Repository

-Copy the project to your local machine (Desktop):
+Download the project to your local machine (Desktop):

 ```bash
     $ cd Desktop